Stop Loss and Take Profit in Forex

 The global forex market turns over more than $7.5 trillion every single day (BIS, 2023).
-In a market that moves this fast, even a moment of hesitation or an unprotected position can cause serious damage.
-This guide breaks down stop loss and take profit with real scenarios, actual calculations, and strategies you can apply to your very next trade.
+In a market that moves this fast, even a moment of hesitation or an unprotected position can cause significant losses.
+This guide explains stop loss and take profit with real scenarios, actual calculations, and strategies you can apply to your very next trade.

 Stop Loss: Why It Protects More Than Just Money

 A stop loss is an automated instruction you give your broker to close a trade once price reaches a level you define.
 If you enter EUR/USD at 1.1000 and set your stop loss at 1.0950, your broker closes the position the moment price hits 1.0950, capping your loss at 50 pips.
-Without that order, a 100-pip move against you doubles the damage.
+Without a stop loss, losses may become significantly larger if price continues moving against your position.
+The actual loss depends on the market movement and position size.

 If you are still getting familiar with the mechanics of how trades work, it helps to first understand what forex trading is and how pips are calculated, since both are central to setting stops correctly.